 - you’re honest, dependable and reliable, where evidence of immigration violations or any relevant unspent criminal convictions relating to either your key personnel or those involved in the day-to-day running of your business could impact your application.

-In support of your application, you must provide certain documentation to demonstrate that your business is genuine, and that you have a trading or operating presence within the UK, together with any additional documents as may be requested by UKVI.
-As part of its’ decision-making process, UKVI may also visit your place of business, either before or after a licence is granted, to make sure you’ll be able to meet your ongoing obligations as a UK sponsor.
+In support of your application, you will have to provide certain documentation, as detailed in Appendix A, to demonstrate that your business is genuine, and that you have a trading or operating presence within the UK, together with any additional documents as may be requested by UKVI.

 To be eligible for a skilled worker visa, the applicant must be able to show that: